gingerbeardman/gingerbeardman.github.io/_posts/2021-05-06-pixel-perfect-retro-gaming-in-480p.md

 featured: true

 ---
-I recently saw a feature on [Racketboy](https://www.racketboy.com/retro/the-best-43-square-lcd-monitors-for-retro-gaming-classic-pc-use) about "The Best 4:3 LCD Monitors for Retro Gaming" which is an interesting list but misses the mark for one reason: it ignores scaling problems.
+I recently saw a feature on [Racketboy](https://www.racketboy.com/retro/the-best-43-square-lcd-monitors-for-retro-gaming-classic-pc-use) about "The Best 4:3 LCD Monitors for Retro Gaming" which is an interesting list that misses the mark for one reason: it ignores scaling problems.

 LCDs are best at their native resolution and all the listed monitors in that article are odd PC resolutions.
 If we think about retro gaming display outputs then we're squarely sub-480p.
 Anything higher will mean the image gets scaled and the results will be suboptimal.